-I have read and understand the contents of The Graduate Student Handbook, Department of Nursing, The University of Scranton.
+I have read and understand the contents of Department of Nursing, The University of STUDENT SIGNATURE DATE Return forms to Donna Cochrane-Kalinoski or Jill O'Connor, Dept. of Nursing, Administrative Assistants Graduate Progra am.

-Student name printed

-Student Signature Date

-Return form to Donna Cochrane-Kalinoski, Dept. of Nursing, Administrative Assistant Graduate Program

 Thank you.

-7/2021

 APPENDIX

 (General Information)